Managing Your Medical Bills

 How much is my deductible, and how much has been met?

 A deductible, just like car insurance, is an amount of money that must be paid out of pocket by you before your insurance will cover your costs each plan year.
 If you aren't sure what amount your deductible is, call your insurance company; they will be able to tell you what your deductible is and how much has been met to date.
-This deductible is applied to most doctors' visits, so whichever bills are processed first are where the deductible will be applied.

 Do I need my primary care physician's referral for these visits?

-A referral is sent from your primary care physician's office to the insurance company to let the insurance know that you do need this service.
+An insurance referral is sent from your primary care physician's office to the insurance company to let the insurance know that you do need this service.
 If the answer is "yes," call your primary care doctor's office to arrange for a referral and have it faxed to the specialist's office.

 Do I need authorization for these visits?